PSHE at Hillside:

 - Anti-bullying week – we learn to value that each of us is different but we are all equal, we celebrate this by odd socks day, an assembly and focused PSHE lessons throughout the week to support this.

-- Dougie Mac – we support a local charity by dressing up and raising money, we invite in workers from the charity to share the work they do.
+- Dougie Mac - we support a local charity by dressing up and raising money, we invite in workers from the charity to share the work that they do.

 - Children in Need – we support this charity by having a spotty dressing up day, a focused assembly, taking part in a cake sale and holding a raffle.